 In baseball, your strategic approach to hitting is just as important as your physical hitting approach.
 This article provides baseball hitting strategy and tips from professional baseball players.

-4 or 5 times a game you leave the dugout to the on deck circle and eventually walk up to the batters box to go to battle with the pitcher.
 By the time you get to the batters box you should have already processed a lot of information and have a plan of attack.

 - Watching from the dugout you can see if the pitcher is right or left handed, what side of the rubber he is throwing from (1st or 3rd base side), does he throw over the top, have a 3/4 arm angle, or is he side arm.